Transgender Health Insurance Denial

 Gender dysphoria, formerly called, “gender identity disorder,” is a medical diagnosis defined by the Diagnostic and Statistical Manual of Mental Disorders.
 DSM is the American Psychiatric Association’s handbook of official diagnoses.
 The World Health Organization also acknowledges gender dysphoria.
 And in a 2008 resolution, the American Medical Association recognized that gender dysphoria (then referred to as GID) is a “serious medical condition” with symptoms including “distress, dysfunction, debilitating depression and, for some people without access to appropriate medical care and treatment, suicidality and death.”

 Twenty-four states and Washington D.C. protect people who are targeted because of real or perceived gender identity or gender expression.
+However, transgenders have been targeted in many states.
 As of April 18, 2023, there were over 400 anti-transgender bills introduced across the United States.
 Anti-trans bills range from proposing to criminalize surgeries and treatments, to forcing parental consent for trans medical care, to categorizing some transgender-related healthcare as child abuse.
-As of September 2023, nearly half of the states in the country have laws that restrict or ban gender-affirming medical care for trans minors.
-These states include Alabama, Arkansas, Arizona, Florida, Georgia, Idaho, Indiana, Iowa, Kentucky, Mississippi, Montana, North Dakota, Oklahoma, Tennessee, Texas, Utah, South Dakota, West Virginia and others.
 The ACLU tracks transgender and overall LGBTQ bills here.

 What Can Transgender People Do to Affirm the Gender They Feel They Are?